Filing Date:

 Description:

 Funds may be requested for capital projects that include, but are not limited to: passenger and freight rail transportation projects; public transportation projects; intermodal projects; highway, bridge, or other road projects; and port infrastructure investments.
+Funds also may be requested for planning projects related to the planning, preparation or design of eligible surface transportation capital projects.

-For example, the city of Niagara Falls, N.Y., received $16.5 million in Tiger II Discretionary Grants to complete the third and final phase of its international railway station.
+For example, the city of Niagara Falls, N.Y., received $16.5 million in TIGER II Discretionary Grants to complete the third and final phase of its international railway station.
 This phase relocated Amtrak’s passenger terminal from a site outside the city center to a downtown location.
 The passenger rail terminal accommodates multimodal operations (bus/taxi/park and ride, etc.).
 The project also improved freight and passenger rail efficiency by eliminating conflict points and addressing passenger safety concerns such as speeding border crossings into Canada.

 Financing: